MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/runbooks.md

 # Use Service Manager runbooks to automate procedures

-Runbooks in Service Manger are used to automate procedures.
+Runbooks in Service Manager are used to automate procedures.
 The following sections provide details about the purpose and use of runbooks.

 ## Runbooks in Service Manager